adigioacchino/CNRSPostdocSalary/pages/sources.md

 One of the annexes of this bulletin is the barème de rémunération (salary table) of the CNRS contract personnel.
 This table and its updated versions are the sources of the [salary tables](/pages/salaries) reported here.
-The updates, decided by the CNRS RH management, are listed below by implementation date:
+The updates, decided by the CNRS HR management, are listed below by implementation date:
 - [DEC191121DRH](/assets/excerpts/BO_2019_04_DEC191121DRH.pdf)
 - [DEC200245DRH](/assets/excerpts/BO_2020_03_DEC200245DRH.pdf)
 - [DEC202364DRH](/assets/excerpts/BO_2021_01_DEC202364DRH.pdf)